Comprehensive-Wall28/Nvidia-Fedora-Guide/README.md

 If your drive is encrypted with LUKS.
 You will need to follow some extra steps before final reboot to avoid a black screen on startup.

+If you have an older 600/700 series GPU (Kepler, Quadro), you will need to use the X11 session alongside the older 470 Nvidia driver (Setup covered in steps).
+Meaning Gnome 49 or later will NOT be an option and you must use KDE or any other Window Manager supporting X11.
+[THIS NEEDS ADDITIONAL RESEARCH SO IF IT IS INCORRECT PLEASE INFORM ME BY CREATING AN ISSUE IN THE REPOSITORY].

 ## 1. Preparation

 * **Update your system:** Ensure your installation is up-to-date: